 Highwood edit 2 10.8.19.png

 My first degree in 1989 was in textiles and I have recently undertaken a Masters in Textiles at UCA Farnham gaining a distinction.
-Currently, I am undertaking a PhD in Fine Art at York St. John University.
-This research project is about materialising the long term experience of parental suicide and will take six years as it is part time.
+Currently, I am studying for a Practice Led Fine Art Research PhD at York St. John University.

 My work has frequently involved cloth and stitching, with the garment being a favoured outcome.
 The PhD has introduced other materials and is taking my work in new directions.